IdkDwij/Termithon/README.md

 10. unrar (Extracts files from a .rar file; REQUIRES unrar binary to be installed) ONLY WORKS ON LINUX OR WSL
 11. su (Enable or disable the sudo command) ONLY WORKS ON LINUX OR WSL
 12. cat (Creates a blank file) ONLY WORKS ON LINUX OR WSL
+13. java (Runs a .jar file; REQUIRES JAVA TO BE INSTALLED!)
+14. i386 (Runs bash in 386 Compatibility Mode)
+15. touch (Make a file)
+16. kill (Terminate a process)
+17. alias (Create a custom command)

  __          ___           _                     _    _      _
  \ \        / (_)         | |                   | |  | |    | |